 Speakers included the CTO for the State of Colorado, engineers from Google, Twitter and Spotify as well as the Co-Founder of Girl Develop It and numerous female executives at the top of their field offering tangible advice for improving their careers.
 To see a full list of speakers, click here.

 LadyCoders Productions conceived of, organized, corralled, planned, promoted and delivered the 2 day career conference from scratch.
-And was also successful in securing enough sponsorships to cover 100% of expenses from: Gnip, Spotify, Google, SendGrid, Commerce Kitchen, Rally Software, Github, ReturnPath and Technical Integrity.
+And was also successful in securing enough sponsorships to cover 100% of expenses from: Gnip (now Twitter), Spotify, Google, SendGrid, Commerce Kitchen, Rally Software, Github, ReturnPath and Technical Integrity.

 Click here to read first-hand the impact of LadyCoders Boulder had on the career of a software developer.

-There will be a second 2-day Career Conference in 2015.
-Check back for details and dates.
+There will be a second 2-day LadyCoders Conference in 2018.

 Recess was an unconventional evening presented by the AMA Colorado and Ignite Denver and managed by Equili.
 Attendees gathered at the Denver Museum of Art to gain inspiration and give their left brain a rest.
 Recess brought speakers and experts from all walks of life to give attendees an opportunity to break away from their daily routine; recharge and find inspiration to refuel their creative energy.